Dr. Dina Serova

 Institut für Archäologie

-Dina Serova is a research assistant in the CRC project “Register knowledge in Ancient Egypt” (B03) at the Department of “Archaeology and Cultural History of Northeast Africa” at Humboldt-Universität zu Berlin.
+Dr. Dina Serova is a junior principlal investigator in the CRC project “Register knowledge in Ancient Egypt” (B03) at the Department of “Archaeology and Cultural History of Northeast Africa” at Humboldt-Universität zu Berlin.

 Dina conducts research on ancient Egyptian language and texts in their respective archaeological contexts, applying not only sociological, cultural, art historical, and theological approaches, but also drawing on theories of multimodal communication.
 In the context of her register research in the CRC, she investigates text-external and text-internal features of ancient Egyptian narratives as well as narrative text passages in potentially non-narrative texts.
 The current focus is on the recording and description of the respective situation characteristics that exert a direct influence on the communication between author / commissioner / speaker and addressee / model listener / model reader and thus on the generation and realization of the text.
 The characteristics of the communication situation are thereby correlated with the linguistic features of a text (lexis, morphosyntax, semantics, pragmatics).
 In a synchronic and diachronic perspective applied to Egyptian Coptic texts, different situation-specific or -adapted strategies of language use can be identified.